matthew-trump/jwt-minimalist-node-express/README.md

 * defines an error handling method that sends an
 HTTP 401 response status for invalid requests.

 The only npm packages required beyond the basic express application are `jsonwebtoken` to sign requests, and `express-jwt` to check the validity of a received token.

-The `cors` package is also included in the project for conveniece, and it is used by default, but it is not necessary when using the authorization features.
+The `cors` package is also included in the project for conveniece, and is enabled by default.

 ## RS256 keys